-Public key authentication is a way of logging into an SSH/SFTP account using a cryptographic key rather than a password.
+SSH public key authentication is a method of logging into an SSH/SFTP account using a cryptographic key rather than a password.

-If you use very strong SSH/SFTP passwords, your accounts are already safe from brute force attacks.
+If you use very strong passwords, your server's system users are already safe from brute force attacks.
 However, using public key authentication provides many benefits when working with multiple developers.
-For example, with SSH keys you can
+For example, with SSH keys you can:

 Keys come in pairs of a public key and a private key.
 Each key pair is unique, and the two keys work together.